nickk12/collab-editor/README.md

 User Presence: See who else is currently active and contributing to the document, fostering a sense of teamwork.

-Chat Functionality: Communicate with your collaborators through an integrated chat feature, making collaboration more interactive.

 ## Preview
 ![Alt text](src/assets/Editor.png")